NivekNey/NivekNey.github.io/index.md

 ### 2010 - 2014, National Central University, Taiwan

 > Bachelor of Science, Computer Science
-> Wored on Human-Computer Interaction related projects such as virtual instrument enabled by human gesture tracking.
+> Worked on Human-Computer Interaction related projects such as virtual instruments enabled by human gesture tracking.